ritikagarg0326/new_nodejs_project/readme.md

 Notifications: Alerts for new messages.
 Setup Instructions

-1. Prerequisites
+Prerequisites

-Node.js (v16 or later)
+1.Node.js (v16 or later)

-Angular CLI (v14 or later)
+2.Angular CLI (v14 or later)

-MySQL Database
+3.MySQL Database

-AWS Account (for deployment)
+4.AWS Account (for deployment)